Miss Universe Colombia 2025

 Miss Universe Colombia 2025 was the sixth Miss Universe Colombia pageant, held at the studios of RCN channel in Bogotá DC, Colombia, on September 28, 2025.

 Daniela Toloza of Valle del Cauca crowned Vanessa Pulgarín of Antioquia as her successor at the end of the event.
-Pulgarín will represent Colombia at the Miss Universe 2025 pageant in Pak Kret, Thailand.
+Pulgarín represented Colombia at the Miss Universe 2025 pageant in Pak Kret, Thailand and placed Top 12.